No9/eleventy-ondemand-docker/README.md

 ## notes

-The docker file performs a double copy of the code to the root - `/var/task` and to `/var/task/knative/functions/ondemand`.
+1. The docker file performs a double copy of the code to the root - `/var/task` and to `/var/task/knative/functions/ondemand`.
-This is to factilitate this facilitate the default aws lambda container and the 11ty default config.
+    This is to factilitate the default aws lambda container and the 11ty default config.

     There is probably an opportunity to streamline this in someway.

+1. The body in the return value needs to be transformed into a HTML response by a downstream system.
+    This is usually done but using the `context.succeed(html);` in the lambda function but the `context` object is not available in the local 11ty serverless environment.
+    Going to look at how this can be done in nginx or cloudflare.

 ## credits
 Sample data from Nolan Lawson